Larvae of the Ivory Marked Beetle bore deep into trees, possibly emerging years later from furniture made in the interim.

-Because they can compromise the integrity of the wood as they tunnel through it, Ivory Marked Beetles may become a nuisance to the lumber industry.
-Some of the wood the larvae enter is still usable and since their presence may not be detected during construction, adult beetles can emerge from finished woodwork years after it was built or installed.
-Sometimes the wood they bore into is destined to become firewood so adults have been seen inside homes by customers who bought the seasoned wood fuel.
+Sometimes wood gets harvested, and the small grubs escape detection and find themselves part of a table, floor, or sofa frame.
+Adult beetles can emerge from finished woodwork years after it was built or installed.
+Sometimes the wood they bore into is destined to become firewood so adults have been found inside homes by customers who buy seasoned wood fuel.

 Scientific Name: Eburia quadrigeminata

 Size (Adult; Length): 13mm to 25mm (0.51in to 0.98in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Beetles have a pair of antennae on the head used as sensors.